Ministry of Finance seeks public feedback 1

 Accounting Records in Singapore

-All organizations included below the Companies Act are required to preserve books of bills that sufficiently explain the agency’s transactions and monetary role.
+All organizations included in the Companies Act must preserve books of bills that sufficiently explain the agency’s transactions and monetary role.

-The books can be stored either at the enterprise’s registered office or any other area the directors assume healthily.
-If the books are maintained out of Singapore’s doors, sufficient information should be maintained in Singapore to facilitate the practice and/or audit of monetary statements that replicate the agency’s monetary role appropriately.
+The books can be stored at the enterprise’s registered office or any other area the directors assume healthily.
+Suppose the books are maintained out of Singapore’s doors.
+In that case, sufficient information should be kept in Singapore to facilitate the practice and audit of monetary statements that appropriately replicate the agency’s economic role.

 Sources of Accounting Principles